joshtynjala/flextreemap/readme.txt

 Release Notes:
 ---------------------------------------------------------------------------------

+??/??/2009 - 2.2.0
+   * Fixed bug where weightField and weightFunction changes at runtime would have no effect.

 12/10/2008 - 2.1.0
    * Reduced the number of display list manipulations in every redraw to improve performance.